shiltemann/CTF-writeups-public/writeup.md

 **Solution**

-This is clearly base-64 encoded, we decode, and still looks base64 endoded.
+This is clearly base-64 encoded, we decode, and still looks base64 encoded.
 Taking the hint into account, we decode 32 times:

 ```bash